mrc-ide/wodin-epimodels/README.md

 # wodin-epimodels

-This is the repo for sketching out the initial deployment of the msc course to epimodels.dide.ic.ac.uk; once this is working we'll rewrite it to generally support a set of configurations.
+This is the repo for sketching out the initial deployment of the msc course to epimodels.dide.ic.ac.uk; once this is working we'll rewrite it to generally support a set of sites, each with their own configuration.

-We need to support multiple configurations easily; we'll come up with a better system later but for now we're using submodules.
-There are currently three:
+We need to support multiple configurations easily, we currently do this with a script in the `wodin` image that can update the configurations on a volume.
+There are currently four sites:

 * `config/demo`: a configuration we'll maintain to show off various wodin features
 * `config/msc-idm-2022`: the 2022 MSc course